- NY Credits : 4.0

 identify how assets other than cash are misappropriated,

-recognize ways to detect misappropriation of assets,
+recognize ways to detect misappropriation of assets, and

 recognizes the auditor's responsibility concerning fraud in a financial statement audit.